The Holidays are upon us! What better way to impress your family than with a tender deep fried Turkey!

 We all have seen those beautiful photos with beautiful deep-fried birds!
 You are probably like many of those people who just stare with amazement but never really attempt to make birds.
 Well, guess what?
-You no longer have to do that, because I am going to teach you exactly how to do so.
+You no longer have to do that, because I am going to teach you exactly how to do so with a yummy fried turkey recipe.
 First, we must give credit to my father-in-law.
 I would be lying if I said this was all done by me.
 Lol, no way I just watched and learn.
 So, let’s wait no further.

 To unthaw a frozen Turkey, you would need to unwrap the Turkey and place the turkey in the sink.
 You can place cold water over the turkey to allow the turkey unthaw quicker.
 You can also sprinkle salt in the water to speed up the process.
 Let the turkey sit overnight.
 I know this process may seem long but I definitely wouldn’t suggest cooking a frozen Turkey.
 It will not come out well.

 I know many speak of injecting their Turkeys and that is fine.
 I just prefer to brine my Turkey.
 If you want a juicy Turkey, follow these steps.
 I must warn you that it will take some time but it doesn’t matter because you know you will have beautiful results ahead.
 The first thing you need to do is place a stockpot on the stove and add in 2 boxes of chicken broth, ½ onion, butter, salt, allspice berries, whole black peppercorns, garlic powder, Cajun creole seasoning, and brown sugar.
 Once that mixture comes to a boil, pour it into a container and let it cool.
 Once cooled, pour it into a bucket along with cool water.
 Sit the turkey, place a lid over the top and let the turkey sit for 12 hours.
 Now it’s time to fry.